Papigesi/bert-gp1-comparison/README.md

 ## License

 No license file is currently included in this repository.
-Consider adding a license (for example MIT, Apache-2.0, or GPL-3.0) before public distribution.s
+Consider adding a license (for example MIT, Apache-2.0, or GPL-3.0) before public distribution.